fuzzylabs/edge-vision-power-estimation/torch_onnx_trt/README.md

 uv run viz.py --model-dir results/resnet18
 ```

-The comparison plots for each model are saved nder the `results/model_name` directory.
+The comparison plots for each model are saved under the `results/model_name` directory.
 An example of `mobilenetv2` model shown below.

 ![Latency and Throughput](./results/mobilenet_v2/latency_throughput.png)